Yuryaku Seamount

 Yuryaku Seamount (also called Yuryaku Guyot) is a seamount (underwater volcano) and guyot (flat-topped) located northwest of Hawaii.
 It is located a little southwest of the V-shaped bend separating the Emperor Seamounts from the older Hawaiian islands, all of the Hawaiian-Emperor seamount chain in the North Pacific Ocean.

 Geology

 Alkalic basalt dredged from Yuryaku Seamount is similar to the alkalic basalt that caps the volcanoes in the Hawaiian Islands.
 Analyses gave a mean age of 42.3 ± 1.6 m.y. for Yuryaku Seamount.
 The data collected helped show that the age of the Hawaiian-Emperor bend is about 41 to 43 m.y.
 Alkalic basalt have been sampled at Yuryaku Seamount.

-The last eruptions of Yuryaku Seamount was 43 million years ago, during the Eocene epoch of the Paleogene Period.
+The last eruptions of Yuryaku Seamount were 43 million years ago, during the Eocene epoch of the Paleogene Period.